A (The Walking Dead): Plot

 Later, the four continue toward Terminus and soon come in sight of the train yard.
 Rick is concerned and decides to bury most of their weapons nearby before they enter.
 They are greeted at Terminus by brothers Gareth (Andrew J. West) and Alex (Tate Ellington), and they check their weapons before returning them to the group.
 Alex provides them with a tour of Terminus, providing them with food from their mother Mary.
-Rick notices inside Alex’s cargo pants pocket the silver chain of the pocketwatch that Hershel had given to Glenn as his sign of approval for marrying his daughter Maggie.
+Rick notices several items belonging to his friends, including a poncho, backpack, and riot armor taken from the prison, and inside Alex’s cargo pants pocket the silver chain of the pocketwatch that Hershel had given to Glenn as his sign of approval for marrying his daughter Maggie.
 Rick takes Alex at gunpoint and demands to know where he found the pocket watch.
 Gareth, observing from a distance, orders his men to attack, starting a large firefight.
 Rick uses Alex as a bullet shield, before he and the others are forced into a series of alleyways, and eventually into a closed-in area, where they have nowhere to hide from snipers.
 Gareth demands they drop their weapons, and the group is escorted into a boxcar where they find that the Terminus residents have already captured Glenn, Maggie, Bob, and Sasha, along with new allies Abraham, Rosita, Eugene, and Tara.
 When they are locked in, Rick tells the others "they're screwing with the wrong people."